Outcomes4Me Secures $21M in Funding Learn more >>

 Where your family comes from can also influence your genetic makeup and potential cancer risk.
 For example, people of Ashkenazi or Eastern European Jewish descent have a higher likelihood of carrying BRCA1 and BRCA2 mutations compared to the general population.
 The Ovarian Cancer Research Alliance (OCRA) highlights that testing is especially important if you have this background.
 If you know your family has this ancestry, it’s a key factor to discuss with your doctor.
 Some organizations even provide resources and programs for free genetic testing to individuals who are at a higher risk due to their family history or ancestry, making it more accessible to get the answers you need.

-What to Expect from the Genetic Testing Process
+What to Expect During the Genetic Testing Process

 If you and your doctor decide that genetic testing is the right move, you might wonder what the process actually involves.
 The good news is that from your perspective, it’s quite straightforward.
 The journey from providing a sample to getting your results follows a clear path, and knowing the steps ahead of time can help you feel more prepared and in control.
 Let’s walk through what you can expect.